-Exposure compensation or Exposure Control is used to alter exposure from the values chosen by the camera.
+Exposure compensation (also known as Exposure Control), is used to alter exposure from the values chosen by the camera.
 Often a composition has widely varying intensities of light.
 To get a good exposure in these tricky situations, don’t use the histogram (which shows the distribution range of pixels from black to white) but rather look at the highlight warning alerts- the “blinkies”.
 Any area which is blinking shows it is so severely overexposed there is no detail.

 Use this button to override the camera’s exposure by darkening the exposure a bit until the detail returns.
 Push the button down and rotate the main wheel to reduce the exposure.